-Couple accused of torture after their children found chained
+Shackled and emaciated, children of torture suspects are freed

 Ivan Trahan, an attorney who represented the couple at their bankruptcy hearing, told CNN "there was nothing out of ordinary" about the couple when he worked with them in 2011.
 They couple "spoke lovingly of their children and even showed me their photos from Disneyland," he said.

-David Turpin made about $140,000 per year working as an engineer at Northrup Grumman, according to the bankruptcy documents.
+David Turpin made about $140,000 per year working as an engineer at Northrop Grumman, according to the bankruptcy documents.
 His wife's occupation was listed as "homemaker."

-They listed about $150,000 in assets, including about $87,000 from 401k plans from Lockheed Martin and Northrup Grumman, according to court papers.
+They listed about $150,000 in assets, including about $87,000 from 401k plans from Lockheed Martin and Northrop Grumman, according to court papers.
 The documents listed debts of about $240,000, which included mostly credit card debt and a foreclosed farm in Rio Vista, Texas, valued at $40,000.

 Trahan said neither of the Turpins seemed upset they were going through bankruptcy.

-Note: CORRECTION: This story has been updated to give the correct spelling of Northrop Grumman.